orpotweb/orpotChat/README.md

 # orpotChat
-A simple jQuery plugin for add a button bubble for init Whats App web
+A simple Module for Processwire to insert a button bubble for init WhatsApp web with jquery and Css